Vitamin-C Boost, Glazed Lemon-Yogurt Loaf for First Trimester (Soft & Tender!)

 10. Drizzle the glaze evenly over the top of the cooled loaf.
 Allow the glaze to set before serving.

-Tips For the Best Pregnancy-Safe Glazed Lemon Cake
+Tips & Variations For the Best Pregnancy-Safe Glazed Lemon Cake

-• Use a whisk: If you don't have a mixer (or don't want to turn it on out of fear of waking the baby!), use a whisk to whisk the life out of the softened butter.
+• Use a whisk: If you don't have a mixer (or don't want to turn it on), use a whisk to whisk the life out of the softened butter.
 Gradually add the sugar and honey.
 Whisk until pale and fluffy, about 6-8 minutes.

 • Scrape the sides: Halfway through the mixing, use a silicone spatula or wooden spoon to scrape the sides and bottom of the bowl to ensure none of the dry ingredients are still stuck there.